MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 4. After you see confirmation that a site entry has been copied, it will stay on the site list you copied it from.
 It will also appear on the site list(s) you copied it to.

    > [!NOTE]
-   > The **Status** column for any entries copied to a Published site list will show **Addition pending**.
-If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the Published Status column shows **Changes pending** publish to indicate that latest updates to the site list need to be published in order for users to receive them.
+   > The **Status** column for any entries copied to a published site list will show **Addition pending**.
+If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the Published Status column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.
 You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all added entries that are pending publication.

+### Add a shared cookie to the site list

+You can add individual shared cookies to any site list.
+After adding shared cookies to the list, you can use the predefined filters using the **Filter** button (next to the Search box) to view updates to the list.

+1. Go to the site list where you want to add a shared cookie.
+2. Select **Add a shared cookie**.
+3. Enter the domain and cookie name.
+Add comments as needed and then select **Save**.

+> [!NOTE]
+> The **Status** column for any entries added to a published site list will show **Addition pending**.
+If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published for users to receive them.
+You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all added entries that are pending publication.

+### Delete a shared cookie from the site list

+Use the following steps to delete a shared cookie entry.

+1. Pick the entry that you’d like to delete from the site list.
+Select **Delete shared cookie**.
+2. Select **Delete** in the dialog pop-up.
+3. After you see confirmation that an entry has been deleted, it will stay on the list until the site list is published to the cloud location.
+You can view the list of deleted shared cookies before publishing by selecting the **Filter** button and filtering for cookies in the **Delete pending** state.

+> [!NOTE]
+> The **Status** column for any entries deleted from a published site list will show **Delete pending**.
+If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published for users to receive them.
+You can use the **Filter** button (next to the Search box) to select **Delete pending** to see all deleted entries that are pending publication.

+### View the change history for shared cookies

+To view the change history for shared cookies:

+- Select the entry that you want to see the change history for, and then select **View history**.

+### Copy a shared cookie to other site lists

+Use the following steps to copy a shared cookie entry from a site list to one or more site lists.

+1. Pick an entry that you'd like to copy to another list.
+Select **Copy to more lists**.
+2. Select one or more site lists you'd like to copy to from the dropdown list.
+3. Select **Copy cookie** at the bottom of the panel.
+4. After you see confirmation that a site entry has been copied, it will stay on the site list you copied it from.
+It will also appear on the site list(s) you copied it to.

+> [!NOTE]
+> The **Status** column for any entries copied to a published site list will show **Addition pending**.
+If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.
+You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all added entries that are pending publication.

 ### Export a site list

 There are scenarios where you want to export a site list.
 For example, if you're unable to move your site list to the cloud right away or if you need to maintain a hybrid environment with site lists in the cloud and on-premises.
 You can use the Cloud Site List Management experience to manage updates to a site list in a central location and export the site list to the on-premises host.

+To export a site list:

 1. On the Microsoft Edge site lists page, select the site list that you want to export.
-2. On the resulting page, you’ll see the site list entries and the **Export list** option.
-3. Select **Export list** to download the site list XML file.
+2. Select **Export list** to download the site list XML file

 ## View site feedback on the Microsoft 365 Admin Center